 - They will not stop threatening you until you give them what they want.
 When sextortionists truthfully have a victim’s content, they make it their job to harass until victims feel cornered and give eventually give in.

 - If ignored, a sextortionist will try and reach out to loved ones to get their victim’s attention and make them know they mean business.

-- Most victims fall for sextortion by believing they are speaking to someone they can trust over the internet and mistakenly send the sexual content themselves.
+- Most victims fall for online sextortion by believing they are speaking to someone they can trust over the internet and mistakenly send the sexual content themselves.
 You will know for sure that a sextortion email is actual once that same person whom you thought you could trust turns around and uses that content against you.

 How to Protect Yourself from Sextortion Emails

 Sextortion emails can happen to anyone, so people must do as much as possible to protect themselves from online scams.
 Here are three tips you can use to keep yourself safer online.

 Using strong passwords will make it more difficult for cybercriminals to hack your email address and take hold of your content and information.
 Make sure to avoid reusing passwords and try and make it as difficult to guess.

 Not everyone is whom they say they are.
 If you are asked for explicit content by a stranger, ignore them and report their account immediately.
 You should also avoid saving any explicit content of yourself on your online platforms in case anyone was to hack your accounts.